qMRLab/qMRLab/docs/source/qmrflow_mtsat.rst

 --ants_metric                   ``["MI"]`` Confined to MI: Mutual information, for this |br|
                                 particular pipeline.
 --ants_metric_weight            ``[0-1]`` If multimodal (i.e. changing contrast) use weight 1. |br|
-                                This parameter is used to modulate the per stagehting |br|
+                                This parameter is used to modulate the per stage weighting |br|
                                 of the metrics.
 --ants_metric_bins              ``[e.g. 32]`` Number of bins. |br|
 --ants_metric_sampling          ``["Regular","Random:]`` The point set can be on a regular |br|